-During TMS treatment, patients recline in a treatment chair and remain awake and alert.
+During TMS treatment, patients recline in a treatment chair and remain awake and alert while they watch TV or read a book.
 A TMS magnet is positioned over the patient’s head to deliver gentle pulses to specific areas of the brain.
 Patients report that the pulses feel like taps on the head.
 Each treatment session lasts about 20 minutes, after which patients can immediately return back to their daily routines.

 TMS is well tolerated.
 Sometimes patients experience mild scalp discomfort or mild headache during active treatment.
 Most patients notice symptom improvement with TMS after 2 weeks of treatment (8-10 sessions).